-We often hear that for every person there is one other who is the ideal partner.
+We often hear that for every person, there is one other who is the ideal partner.
 This partner is a soul mate.
-The fiction behind this is that if you commit to someone other than one and only intended you will never find true happiness.
+The fiction behind this is that you will never find true happiness if you commit to someone other than one and only intended.
 The whole concept of having a soulmate goes back to the Third Century and the teachings of Plato.

-The Greeks thought that each individual person was only a fraction of larger entity.
-One’s life’s work was to find the missing piece to make themselves whole again.
+The Greeks thought that each individual person was only a fraction of a larger entity.
+Therefore, one’s life’s work was to find the missing piece to make themselves whole again.

 This sounds good, but is it really possible?
-It does sound absurd, yet now, even with our modern advancements and thinking we find ourselves seeking the perfect one.
+It sounds absurd, but even with our modern advancements and thinking, we find ourselves seeking the perfect one.

 If the perfect soulmate is a real thing, what exactly does that mean?
 Is it someone with whom you feel an attachment?
 Or is it the perfect communication partner?